 In regular physiology, the blood levels of glucose are connected by a negative feedback loop: As glucose rises, insulin rises and causes glucose to drop; conversely, a dropping glucose level will reduce the output of insulin, which then causes the glucose level to rise again.

 In intensive insulin therapy, the ideal goal is to replace the function of the physiological glucose-insulin feedback loop.
 Apart from timely injections of insulin, this also requires that the injected insulin quickly reaches the bloodstream and becomes active.
-If the insulin effect takes hold too slowly after injection, this will cause delayed feedback and potentially dangerous oscillations of the glucose level.
+If the insulin effect takes hold too slowly after injection, this will cause delayed feedback and potentially dangerous oscillations of the blood glucose level.

 Structural basis for proline B28 mutations